 With over 11,000 hours and 10,000 landings instructed in the Cirrus SR22, Laurence Balter, CSIP, ATP, CFII is recognized globally in the Cirrus community.
-A frequent speaker at FAA WINGS safety seminars he has raised awareness of the single most misunderstood subject by general aviation pilots, Angle of Attack.
+A frequent speaker at FAA WINGS safety seminars he has raised awareness of Angle of Attack to the General Aviation community.
 Critical to flight safety of flight, Angle of Attack is now a requirement to be understood and discussed in flight reviews by all US licensed pilots.

 At Maui Flight Academy, we produce the highest quality and safest pilot that you can become.
 Not everyone makes the cut.

 One of the fundamental differences of your training versus other mainland civilian schools is the emphasis placed on Angle of Attack (AoA).

 AoA is the primary instrument used by military pilots for safety, precision and control.
 Most recently the NTSB, FAA, Boeing and NASA (read the respective report links) recommend that all pilots train and learn AoA, just like the military.

 When you are trained at Maui Flight Academy, you'll find yourself at a special place.
 You will be transformed as an aviator, and find out very quickly that you are in elite company.

 U.S. Navy and Air Force pilots are trained extensively on Angle of Attack from the first day of class, as it becomes the life blood for the rest of their flying career.
 Utilizing AoA from the very beginning, our students benefit from a proven methodology and safety that sets the foundation of the world's best pilots.

 By the end of your training, you will become a member, and proudly call yourself an Angle of Attack trained Aviator™.